Hanging Houghton

-Hanging Houghton is a small village in West Northamptonshire in England.
-It is on the A508 road between Brixworth and Lamport, in the civil parish of Lamport.
+Hanging Houghton is a small village and former civil parish, now in the parish of Lamport, in the West Northamptonshire district, in the ceremonial county of Northamptonshire, England.
+It is on the A508 road between Brixworth and Lamport.
+In 1931 the parish had a population of 84.

+History

 The villages name means 'Houghton (= hill-spur farm/settlement) on a steep slope'.

+In 1866 Hanging Houghton became a civil parish; on 1 April 1935 the parish was abolished and merged with that of Lamport.

 Great house and gardens

 Hanging Houghton was the location of a great house and gardens, which although no longer present is listed as a scheduled monument as part of the Ancient Monuments and Archaeological Areas Act 1979.
-This monument encompasses the now buried and the earthwork remains of the house and gardens, and is in the south west area of the village.
+This monument encompasses the now buried and the earthwork remains of the house and gardens, and is in the south-west part of the village.

-From 1471 until it was abandoned in 1665 the house was owned by the Montague family.
+From 1471 until it was abandoned in 1665, the house was owned by the Montague family.
 It is shown on a map in 1655 as having highly elaborate formal gardens including a knot garden and several terraced walks.
-The ruins of the house survived into the late 18th century, but all that now remains is a rectangular building platform measuring 40 metres by 30 metres in the north east corner of the land.
+The ruins of the house survived into the late 18th century, but all that now remains is a rectangular building platform measuring 40 metres by 30 metres in the north-east corner of the land.
 Contemporary illustrations suggest the house was of typical late-16th-century design with three bays and a symmetrical south elevation with central porch.
-Nothing of the gardens remain other than a series of rectangular areas noticeable by shallow banks and earthworks measuring less than 1 metre in height.
+Nothing of the gardens remains other than a series of rectangular areas noticeable by shallow banks and earthworks measuring less than 1 metre in height.

 Listed buildings

-The village is home to five Grade II listed buildings:
+The village is home to five Grade II–listed buildings: